mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/2015/TSC-meeting-2015-03-17.md

  * Martyn and Owen will create any fixes for the windows distribution on the same branch.
 * Ross is to investigate using [leeroy](https://github.com/litl/leeroy) as a replacement and report progress at the next meeting.
  * We need to stress test this before swapping it in as a replacement for the current system.
+ * We agreed to look into upgrading the gcc on RHEL6 (Stuart)